Albert Goodwill Spalding

 He became utterly dominant in the first professional league, the National Association, where he led the league in wins during all five years of its existence.
 When the National League started in 1876, he led the league in its first year as well.
 He also managed a couple of years, winning the league's first pennant.
 After retiring as a player, he worked in the front office of the Chicago White Stockings, and eventually became the team's owner.
 As such, he had a long relationship with Cap Anson, with whom he eventually had friction when Anson was fired as manager in 1897, after serving in that capacity for nearly 20 years.

-Spalding started his sporting goods store in Chicago, IL with his brother in 1876, and eventually had stores all over the country, becoming a leading manufacturer of baseball and other sports equipment.
+Spalding started his sporting goods store in Chicago, IL with his brother Walter Spalding in 1876, and eventually had stores all over the country, becoming a leading manufacturer of baseball and other sports equipment and making him a millionaire.
 In particular, the rubber Spalding ball, known colloquially as a spaldeen was the standard for games of stickball in New York City in the 1940s and 1950s.
 The Spalding Brothers Company also published one of the earliest baseball guides.